DataDog/hiring-engineers/answers.md

 ## Start your monitoring with DataDog

-The Porpuse of this document is to give the reader an introductory guide of DataDog and the different features.
+The Purpose of this document is to give the reader an introductory guide of DataDog and the different features.

 Requirements:
 * Ubuntu 16.04 (Minimum)